PLSC 1380 Introduction to International Relations

-This course introduces students to the study of international political economy.
-The expansion of trade and foreign direct investment, and the increase in international migration, are indicators of a new interdependence and globalization.
-How do nation-states respond to globalization and manage international economic relations.
-(Brown)
+Introduces the study of international political economy, including the indicators of a new interdependence and globalization: the growth in trade, the expansion of foreign direct investment, and the increase in international migration.
+Also, the ways nation-states respond to globalization and manage international economic relations.

 PLSC 4381 National Security Policy

 Examines the changing nature of foreign policy and national security policy issues in a world characterized by growing interdependence and globalization, with particular attention to how technology offers both new opportunities and new dangers.
 Includes analysis of counterterrorism and homeland security, cyberterrorism, global public health, energy security, nuclear proliferation, and global financial stability.
 Students learn how to analyze national security policy objectives by using real-world situations and how to determine optimal policy implementation by examining potential actors, potential hurdles to implementation, and sources of funding.